vitmalina/mquery/docs/index.md

 $(function) // adds onload event listener => undefined
 ```

-You can also generate document fragment based on some html and then append it in dom.
+You can generate document fragment based on some html and then append it in dom.
 ```js
 let frag = $.html('<span>A span</span> and <span> some other span </span>')
 $('body').append(frag)